 You know that, in most cases, the successful implementation of a software development project heavily depends on the diversely skilled team working on it.
 However, it’s true that business analysts are the ones who buckle down from the very beginning.

-Every team member indeed plays an important role, but the participation of a Business Analyst (BA) might not be always clear.
+Every team member indeed plays an important role, but the participation of a Business Analyst (BA) might not always be clear.
 Anyway, the impact of their work is valuable.
 This specialist ensures the desired outcomes during every stage of your project.

 The Role of a Business Analyst in Software Projects